NVIDIA/cuda-quantum/docs/sphinx/install.rst

 .. image:: _static/attachToDevContainer.png

 Click on :code:`Attach to Container`.
 A new VS Code instance will open in that container.
-To open a terminal, go to the Terminal menu and select :code:`New Terminal`.
+Open the `/home/cudaq` folder to see the README and the CUDA Quantum examples that are included in the container.
+To run the examples, open a terminal by going to the Terminal menu and select :code:`New Terminal`.

 .. image:: _static/openTerminal.png

-You can now get to work compiling the example codes with the :code:`nvq++` compiler, which is installed in your :code:`PATH`.
+You can now compile and run the C++ examples using the :code:`nvq++` compiler, which is installed in your :code:`PATH`, or run the Python examples using the Python interpreter.

 .. image:: _static/getToWork.png